ddman1101/Auto-DJ/README.md

 ## Some problem in the auto-dj
 - Sometimes the key of music may not in the list, then it couldn't play.
 (Issue)
-- The requirements is really hard to set, so that I will establish the dockerfile in the future
+- The requirements is really hard to set, so that I will establish the dockerfile in the future (branch : dev-docker)

 ## Copyright information
 Copyright 2017 Len Vande Veire, IDLab, Department of Electronics and Information Systems, Ghent University.